aneilbaboo/deepdialog-node-client/docs/scripting.md

 ## Command Types

 The most basic kind of command is sending a message to the user.
-FlowScript provides commands for each of the message types supported by the DeepDialog API's messageSend endpoint.
+DScript provides commands for each of the message types supported by the DeepDialog API's messageSend endpoint.

 ### text Command